SonyCSLParis/web-services/README.md

       Search for all the meals traditional of a particular country

     * (request-mealDB-hungry-random)
-     Search for a random recipes to have some inspiration
+     Search for random recipes to have some inspiration

 #### 2.2.
 Mediastack API (https://mediastack.com/documentation)

     * (request-Mediastack-live-news "Barcelona" :categories "sport" :languages "it" :countries "it" :limit "2" :sort "published_asc")
-     Search for all the News related to the Barcelona footbal team published across Italian news outlets in the category sport and which has as language italian.
+      Search for all the News related to the Barcelona football team published across Italian news outlets in the category sport and which has as language Italian.
 For efficiency, you can limit your request to a certain number of results (for example, here the :limit is set at 2).

     * (request-Mediastack-historical-news "Barcelona" :date "29-01-20" :sources "cnn" :categories "sport" :countries "us" :languages "en" :limit "2":sort "published_asc")
-    Search for all the News related to the Barcelona footbal team published by the CNN at a certain date (here 29 January 2021) in the category sport and which has as language english.
+     Search for all the News related to the Barcelona football team published by CNN at a certain date (here 29 January 2021) in the category sport and which has as language English.
 For efficiency, you can limit your request to a certain number of results.

 ### 3. KG APIs :